 The brightness asymmetry evident in Fig. 1 is present to some degree in every image in our data set.
-Figure 3 provides an overview of the observed azimuthal brightness variations from individual images in selected regions of the A and B rings, for a range of ring opening angles.
+Fig. 3 provides an overview of the observed azimuthal brightness variations from individual images in selected regions of the A and B rings, for a range of ring opening angles.
 The geometrically corrected I/Fat F439W is plotted as a function of ring longitude relative to elongation, averaged over radial ranges as defined in Table 2.
-To minimize variations in the mean $(I/F){corr}$ due to the opposition surge, images were selected with as close to the same phase angle ( $\alpha = 0.3^{\circ}$ ) as possible.
-Thus, most of the variation in the overall ring brightness is due to the ring opening angle (see Cuzzi et al. 2002 for an extensive discussion of the observed behavior), rather than a solar phase effect.
-The scans for $|B{eff}| = 4.5^{\circ}$ were taken shortly after the most recent ring plane crossing, and at this geometry the azimuthal scans are resolution limited, particularly in the outer A ring (A135.0) and in narrow B ring features.
-With increasing ring opening angle, the radial resolution far from elongation improves markedly, with reliable repeatable azimuthal variations.
+To minimize variations in the mean $(I/F){corr}$ due to the opposition surge, images were selected with as close to the same phase angle ($\alpha = 0.3^{\circ}$) as possible.
+Thus, most of the variation in the overall ring brightness is due to the ring opening angle (see Cuzzi et al., 2002, for an extensive discussion of this ring tilt effect), rather than a solar phase effect.
+The scans for $|B{\rm eff}| = 4.5^{\circ}$ were taken shortly after the most recent ring plane crossings in 1995-1996, and at this nearly edge-on geometry the azimuthal scans are resolution limited, particularly in the outer A ring (A135.0) and in narrow B ring features; we include them only for A128.0 and A131.0.2 With increasing ring open-